Our friend Jo Craven (a UK Vogue contributor) takes us on a tour inside Marianna Kennedy's kaleidoscopic world in Spitalfields, London.

-Originally from Canada, Kennedy moved to Spitalfields nearly twenty years ago, after she completed art school in Dublin.
-Over the past two decades, she's applied her energies to renovating her 18th century Huguenot silk weaver's house back to how it was intended to be, using muted colors from Holkham Linseed Paints on the walls.
+Originally from Canada, Kennedy moved to Spitalfields 20 years ago, after she completed art school in Dublin.
+Over the past two decades, she's applied her energies to renovating her 18th-century Huguenot silk weaver's house back to how it was intended to be, using muted colors from Holkham Linseed Paints on the walls.
 As her friend Tash Aw says, "Everything here feels ancient but looks new."
-Throughout the interiors of the four-story house, Kennedy's own handmade lacquered tables, lamps, and mirrors appear like rainbow-hued quotation marks.
+Throughout the interiors of the four-story house—a combination live-work space and showroom—Kennedy's own handmade lacquered tables, lamps, and mirrors appear like rainbow-hued quotation marks.

-The tour continues up to Kennedy's roof garden on Gardenista.
+The tour continues: Explore Kennedy's roof garden on Gardenista.

 Photography by Kristin Perers.

-Above: Kennedy in her showroom, arranging branches.
+Above: Kennedy in her showroom.
 The window panes are covered in book cloth fabric from her husband Charles’s bookbinding business, which he operates on the top floor.

-Above: Kennedy has been working on a series of gilded mirrors called "Feathers of Gold."
-Made of platinum glass, which is then colored, the frames can take up to a year to create.
-They are first hand-carved of cherry wood, according to a drawing by Kennedy, and then gilded by Izzy Tennant, sister to supermodel Stella.
+Above: Kennedy's series of gilded mirrors is called Fetters of Gold.
+Made of platinum glass, which is colored, the frames can take up to a year to create.
+They are first hand carved of cherry wood after a drawing by Kennedy, and then gilded by Izzy Tennant, sister of supermodel Stella.
 Kennedy's first collection was exhibited at the Galerie Chastel-Maréchal in Paris and sold out to private collectors.

-Above: The Cawdor lamp in lime resin (standing in front of yellow book cover fabric blinds) has a story behind it.
-Kennedy counts Isabella Cawdor as one of her good friends and asked to borrow a lamp from the family castle in Scotland (yes, as in Shakespeare and Macbeth) to copy in resin.
+Above: The Cawdor Lamp (standing in front of yellow Book Cloth Blinds) has a story behind it: Kennedy counts Isabella Cawdor as one of her good friends and asked to borrow a lamp from the family castle in Scotland (yes, as in Shakespeare and Macbeth) to replicate in resin.

-Above: Red blinds in the sitting room add warmth to the neutral tones.
+Above: Red Book Cloth Shades in the sitting room add warmth to the neutral tones.

 Above: The book cloth fabric Kennedy uses for her blinds.

-Above: In Kennedy's sitting room, one of her own hand-painted signs hangs on a wall.
+Above: In Kennedy's sitting room, one of her own hand-painted signs hangs over the mantel.

-Above: The reflection of Kennedy's signature jewel-colored resin lamps and wood carvings she is using for a Murano glass project can be seen in one of her lacquered tables.
-The lamps are available at Ben Pentreath; £400.
+Above: Kennedy's signature jewel-colored Resin Lamps and wood carvings gathered on one of her lacquered tables.
+The lamps are available at Ben Petreath for £495 ($768.41).

 Above: Jewel-colored panes of glass light up a dark stairway.